As every parent knows, the world of newborn sleep is exotic and strange.

 Newborn sleep patterns take their toll on parents.
 In a study tracking the sleep patterns of mothers from pregnancy through the postpartum period, maternal sleep worsened after childbirth and continued to deteriorate until about 12 weeks postpartum (Kang et al 2002)—-the time when newborn sleep patterns begin to show marked circadian rhythms (Nishihara et al 2000).

-Twelve weeks isn’t forever, but it can seem like it when you are severely sleep restricted.
-As you struggle to cope with newborn sleep patterns, don’t forget to look after yourself.
-Here are some tips to help you get more sleep—-and better survive the newborn period:
+Twelve weeks isn't forever, but it can seem like it when you are severely sleep restricted.
+As you struggle to cope with newborn sleep patterns, don't forget to look after yourself.
+Here are some tips to help you cope.

-• Breastfeed if you can.
-Parents may get more sleep when their babies are breastfed.
-A recent study reports that the parents of breastfed babies averaged 40-45 minutes more sleep time than did the parents of formula-fed babies (Doan et al 2007).
+One study reported that the parents of breastfed babies averaged 40-45 minutes more sleep time than did the parents of formula-fed babies (Doan et al 2007).

-• Trust your instincts.
 If something feels wrong with you or the baby, talk to your physician.
+And remember that your own mental health is crucial.

 Anders TF.
 1979.
 Night-waking in infants during the first year of life.
 Pediatrics 63: 860-864.